Home

 Securing a Basic Needs Allowance for Families Facing Food Insecurity

 MOAA, working with organizations including MAZON: A Jewish Response to Hunger and the National Military Family Association, highlighted the number of military families facing food insecurity.
-Together, we advocated for the creation of a Basic Needs Allowance (BNA), a monthly payment to servicemembers whose gross household income falls below 130% of federal poverty guidelines for the member’s location and household size.
-Of note, the proposed legislation we advocated for excluded the basic allowance for housing (BAH) in the calculation of gross household income.
+Together, we advocated for the creation of a Basic Needs Allowance (BNA), a monthly payment to servicemembers whose gross household income falls below certain location-based thresholds.
+Of note, the proposed legislation we advocated for excluded the Basic Allowance for Housing (BAH) from the calculation of gross household income.

 Several factors played into the rise of food insecurity among military families: